prismatic-io/prism-mcp/README.md

 Optional environment variable options:

 - `PRISMATIC_URL`: `https://app.prismatic.io` by default.
 If your Prismatic tenant is hosted in a different region, or if you use a private stack deployment, set this variable to your Prismatic URL.
+- `MCP_PRISM_PATH`: Optional.
+If set, the MCP server will use this specific path to the Prism CLI executable instead of searching for it via `npx` or in your system PATH.
+This is useful if you have multiple Prism CLI installations or want to use a specific version.
+If setting this variable, use an absolute path and not a relative one.

 ### Installing with Claude Desktop